 No, you would still be a student in BioSci-General with BioSci-General requirements.
 If you want to be in BioSci-EBE, on your application you should:

-- At the top of your Statement of Purpose (SOP) write, "This application is for BioSci-EBE."
+If you think there will be any confusion, at the top of your SOP, write, "This application is for BioSci-EBE."

 There are several key differences in the admissions process and in the programs themselves:

 Yes.
-It is crucial for BioSci-EBE applicants to contact their prospective advisor or advisors before or during the application process.
+BioSci-EBE applicants must contact their prospective advisor or advisors before or during the application process.
 You both need to be comfortable with entering into a relationship that will last for many years in graduate school and may continue for the rest of your life.

 This would only be possible if the non-EBE faculty member agreed to fully fund your stipend and tuition without the support of the School of Biological Sciences.
 This has not happened yet.